ohNwghtEG/Multi-Asset-Portfolio-Performance-Risk-Dashboard/README.md

 This project is a Python-based portfolio analytics dashboard, built in Google Colab, that pulls live market data and computes standard institutional risk/return diagnostics for a multi-asset portfolio.
 It constructs a comprehensive, institutional-style performance and risk analytics dashboard for a multi-asset investment portfolio spanning US equities, investment-grade bonds, gold, Nasdaq-100 technology stocks, and Bitcoin.
 This dashboard covers the period from 2018 into 2024, a window that encompasses some of the most volatile and consequential market environments in modern financial history, such as the COVID-19 crash and recovery of 2020, the inflation surge and Federal Reserve tightening cycle of 2022, and the AI-driven equity bull market of 2023–2024.

 This project is built entirely in Python using institutional-grade analytical methods and produces six interactive visualizations alongside a full risk-adjusted performance metrics table — the same categories of output that appear in hedge fund investor tear sheets, wealth management quarterly reports, and asset manager fact sheets.
-It downloads historical market data for a multi-asset portfolio and generates an institutional-style risk and performance tearsheet, made up of cumulative returns, drawdowns, rolling Sharpe, correlation structure, tail risk (VaR/CVaR), and market regime detection.
+It downloads historical market data for a multi-asset portfolio and generates an institutional-style risk and performance tear sheet, made up of cumulative returns, drawdowns, rolling Sharpe, correlation structure, tail risk (VaR/CVaR), and market regime detection.

-(it is recommended you open the code in colab as github is restricting the graphs from being displayed after I ran the code)
+(It is recommended you open the code in Colab, as GitHub is restricting the graphs from being displayed after I ran the code)
 # Core Quantitative Concepts

 - Log vs. simple returns